 (4) "Chemicals of concern" means the specific compounds and their breakdown products that are identified for evaluation in the risk-based corrective action process.
-Identification can be based on their historical and current use at the site, detected concentrations in environmental media and their mobility, toxicity, and persistence in the environment.
+Identification may be based on their historical and current use at the site, detected concentrations in environmental media, and their mobility, toxicity, and persistence in the environment.

 (6) "Complete exposure pathway" means an exposure pathway where a chemical of concern has reached a receptor.

-(7) "Contaminated site" or "site" means the area defined by the likely current and future location of the chemicals of concern from a facility or abandoned site.
-A contaminated site could be an entire property or facility, a defined area or portion of a facility or property or multiple facilities or properties.
+(7) "Contaminated site" or "site" means the area defined by the current and future location of the chemicals of concern from a facility or abandoned site.
+A contaminated site may be an entire property or facility, a defined area or portion of a facility or property, or multiple facilities or properties.

 (8) "Discovery Site" means the physical site or area where dry-cleaning solvent contamination has been discovered.
 A discovery site may or may not be the same property as the facility site.

-(9) "Division" means the Division of Waste Management of the Department of Environment and Natural Resources.
+(9) "Division" means the Division of Waste Management of the Department of Environmental Quality.

 (10) "Dry-Cleaning Business" means a business having engaged in dry-cleaning operations or the operation of a wholesale distribution facility at a facility site.